Mamma Mia! Here We Go Again: Accolades

-Possible sequel
+Sequel

 In June 2020, Judy Craymer announced that a third film was in development, with the producer confirming that some of the new ABBA songs written for the band's reunion could feature in the soundtrack, although stating that the COVID-19 pandemic had caused delays with development of the project.
 After months of postponement, ABBA released their new album Voyage in November 2021.

-In an interview with BBC Two's Newsnight in May 2023, Andersson expressed his skepticism about the prospect of a sequel, describing it as "wishful thinking" and saying he would not like to see a sequel made unless there were substantial changes.
+In an interview with BBC Two's Newsnight in May 2023, Andersson expressed his scepticism about the prospect of a sequel, describing it as "wishful thinking" and saying he would not like to see a sequel made unless there were substantial changes.
 In October 2023, Craymer reaffirmed that a third film "will happen".